-If you have items (lunch, library books, etc.) that need to be delivered to the classrooms, please leave those items at the office and we will deliver them for you.
+If you have items (lunch, library books, etc.) that need to be delivered to a student, please leave those items at the office and we will notify the teacher and/or student that the items are at the office.

 If you are at the school to meet with a teacher, please contact them (email or phone call) before arriving to schedule an appointment.
 Once arriving at the school, please check in at the office and the secretary will notify the teacher of your arrival.